jonathan-annett/companion-module-sophtwhere-timer/pkg/companion/HELP.md

 *First, close any timer browser windows that might be open.*

+Open the timer controller screen using a link from the "<a href="/connections" target="_blank" rel="noopener">Edit Connection</a>" page for the timer instance

-Click <a href="http://localhost:8088" target="_blank" rel="noopener"><span>here</span> </a> to open the timer controller screen, which you can reposition to the display you intend to use for the operator:
+You can then drag the window to the display you intend to use for the operator:

 ![Screenshot1](Screenshot1.png)